 The seismic ray method is based on an asymptotic high-frequency solution of the elastodynamic equation.
-From equations (3.5) and (3.6) the acoustic wave equation can be written as:
+A ray represents the movement of energy in the wavefield and is a curve perpendicular to the wavefronts as defined in the next section.
+In the previous section, we describe the acoustic wave equation can be written as: